devdicated/exekutor/README.md

 - Custom job options to limit execution time and prevent execution of stale jobs;
 - An `Asynchronous` module to execute plain ruby methods using active job;
 - Hooks to integrate your error monitoring system;
-- An HTTP healthcheck server.
+- An HTTP status server.

 ## Installation and set up